eguiraud/root-readspeed/README.md

 $ ./src/root-readspeed --test
 ```

 The tip of the main branch requires ROOT v6.24 or later.
-Tag `compiles-with-v6.22` points to an older reivision which works with v6.22.
+Tag [`compiles-with-v6.22`](https://github.com/eguiraud/root-readspeed/tree/compiles-with-v6.22) points to an older revision which works with v6.22.